rokudev/videoplayer-channel/README.md

-# SimpleVideoPlayer Example
+# videoplayer-channel example
 ![Roku](https://img.shields.io/badge/Roku-Dev-blue.svg)

-SimpleVideoPlayer Sample Channel for the Roku Platform.
+VideoPlayer Sample Channel for the Roku Platform.

 ## Use case
 This sample channel should be used as a starter template for your channel development.
-It is a barebones template for displaying one piece of content on a springboard.
+It is a barebones template for displaying categories of content.

 ## How to run this sample
 - Zip up the entire project directory and deploy to your roku device.
 Follow the developer set-up guide here for a quick guide on how to do so: https://blog.roku.com/developer/2016/02/04/developer-setup-guide/